Clay Gould Ballpark: Renaming and renovations

 The following year, a "brag board" was added immediately next to the scoreboard in left center field that lists the UT Arlington players who have made the Major League Baseball level as well as the retired numbers of the UT Arlington Mavericks baseball program.
 There are currently 11 Major League Mavericks and three retired numbers, two of which are former coaches.

 Construction of an indoor practice facility was started and completed during the offseason prior to the 2013 season.
 The $1.95 million venue was built in conjunction with an indoor practice space at the softball field, allowing practices to occur during inclement weather.
 The Justin D. Wilson batting facility was funded with a large portion of previously approved bond proceeds, but also included philanthropic support.
 Among those supporters is alumnus Roy D. Wilson and his wife Patti, who have been Maverick baseball supporter for many years.
 Wilson's son was a frequent participant in UT Arlington baseball summer camps before he died in 2010 at age 13.

 The UT System board of regents approved $5.5 million to continue renovations at the stadium in August 2013.
 The funds financed work that included the construction of a clubhouse on stadium grounds near the first base side, next to the indoor practice facility.
 In addition to a clubhouse for Allan Saxe Field, the renovation provided upgrades and improvements with a new home dugout, new outfield fencing, a picnic area for fans between the visitors dugout and bullpen, a new public address system and stadium branding.
 Work began following the completion of the 2014 season and was completed just after the start 2015 season.
 Previously, Maverick baseball players had to dress out of Maverick Stadium, across and down West Mitchell Street, and drive the half-mile to Clay Gould Ballpark, then return to shower after games or practices.

+Amidst the 2019 season, the Mocek Patio, debuted and allowed rental of an outdoor picnic area.
+The new feature was named after John Mocek and his wife Pattye.
+John was a former player and assistant coach with the program before moving to the overall Athletic Department, serving in various capacities.
+He also currently serves as the color commentator for the ESPN broadcasts of UTA baseball games.
+John Mocek's fifty years within the Athletic Department was honored in the 2023 season.
+The Mocek Patio is set to receive future additions, including an outdoor kitchen and upgraded furniture.

+A renovated turf warning track and drainage system was installed prior to the 2020 seasons first pitch.

+Despite a new scoreboard in 2009, an additional renovation of the scoreboard and installation of a new video board was completed in 2021.